APS IH September 2014

 The APS specialist is not required to conduct service contacts or any other case actions beyond documenting service authorizations and other procurement methods to supplement the client’s cost of care if:

-• the case is being kept open only to supplement a client’s cost of care until DADS can resolve the Medicaid eligibility.
+• the case is being kept open only to supplement a client’s cost of care until HHSC can resolve the Medicaid eligibility.

-When DADS has temporary guardianship of the client, service contacts are required as outlined in 3300 Maintenance Cases.
+When HHSC has temporary guardianship of the client, service contacts are required as outlined in 3300 Maintenance Cases.

 4783.4 Procedure for Case Management After Emergency Referral Form Is Submitted to DADS

-4785 General Issues Regarding DADS Guardianship Services Referrals
+4785 General Issues Regarding HHSC Guardianship Services Referrals

 APS IH September 2014

 If new allegations are reported to DFPS staff other than SWI or discovered during an open maintenance case, the APS specialist determines if a new intake is necessary.